* Also see the "Definitions" tab for descriptions of each search field, and search tips for each field.

 Another example: Searching for "Greene" will return a few results, while searching "Green" returns many more, some of which might actually be a "Greene" but might have been written down in error 100-plus years ago, and there transcribed as such.

-In the years since the building permits were issued, the names of many streets or portions of streets in Vancouver have changed.
+In the years since the building permits were issued, the names of many streets or portions of streets in Vancouver have changed or shifted.
 These include the following of some more common streets with changes:

 Alexandra Street to Ann Street